NicoGrassetto/azure-developer-associate/trainings/implement-containerized-solutions/notes.md

 - **Persistent storage**: Mount Azure Files shares directly to a container to retrieve and persist state
 - **Linux and Windows**: Schedule both Windows and Linux containers using the same API.

-For scenarios where you need full container orchestration, including service discovery across multiple containers, automatic scaling, and coordinated application upgrades, we recommend Azure Kubernetes Service (AKS).
+For scenarios where you need full container orchestration, including service discovery across multiple containers, automatic scaling, and coordinated application upgrades, we recommend ¨[Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/).

 #### Container groups